 In Denmark, a shareholder loan is legal only if certain formalities are in order.

-If a shareholder loan is considered illegal, then the Companies Act stipulates that the loan must be repaid with 10,05% p.a. interests at once.
+If a shareholder loan is considered illegal, the Companies Act stipulates that the loan must be repaid with 10,05% p.a. interest at once.

 This is relevant for both minority and majority shareholders.

 Shareholder loans and tax rules (LL § 16 E)